SiliconLabs/wisun_applications/wisun_node_monitoring/linux_border_router_wsbrd/README.md

 # Linux Border Router Scripts

-The following scripts are convenient to more easily manage `wsbrd`, `tftpd`, OTA/DFU and check the Wi-SUN network status.
+The following bash and Python scripts are convenient to more easily manage `wsbrd`, `tftpd`, OTA/DFU and check the Wi-SUN network status.
+To be used as documented below, they should be

-They should be copied to the Linux Border Router user's directory to be used as documented below.
+- Copied to the Linux Border Router user's directory.
+- Set as executable using `chmod a+x *.sh`

+> Use the `--help` option or check the scripts code for more details.

 ## `wsbrd` control and monitoring